 - quality and themes of domain names,

-- construction of the PBN to be spread out over the medium/long term etc.
+- creating a PBN to span over the medium/long term etc.

-This technique is rather designed for people who have solid SEO knowledge to guarantee the effectiveness and continuity of the PBN.
-Uncontrolled, your website network can very rapidly produce the opposite effect to the one expected.
-It is also possible to be supported by SEO experts to better control this tactic.
+This technique is rather for people who have in-depth SEO expertise to guarantee PBN efficiency over the long term.
+Uncontrolled, your network of websites can quickly produce the opposite effect.
+It is also possible to be supported by SEO experts to better manage this strategy.

 - Dedicated juice